rabbitmq/rabbitmq-tutorials/rust-amqprs/README.md

-# Rust code for RabbitMQ tutorials
+# Rust code for RabbitMQ tutorials (using amqprs)

 Here you can find the Rust code examples for [RabbitMQ tutorials](https://www.rabbitmq.com/getstarted.html).

-The examples use [lapin](https://github.com/CleverCloud/lapin) client library.
+The examples use [amqprs](https://github.com/gftea/amqprs) client library.

-You should have a RabbitMQ server running on default port.
+These tutorials assume a RabbitMQ server node running locally using default ports.

 ## Requirements